KausarAhmadTasin/contest-pro-client/README.md

 ## Features

+**New Feature:** Rating option added.
+Only the participants who have participated in a contest can rate that particular contest even after the applition date is over.
+Admin and the creator of the contest cannot rate that contest.

 - **Admin Dashboard:** Includes controls for managing contests and users.
 - **User Roles:**
   - **Admin:** Has access to all features, including user management.